 Her words made sense and, once our emotions caught up with our reasoning, we decided that moving him sooner was better for Kevin even if it was more difficult for us.
 Kevin has now been at Innisfree Village for almost three years.
 He works in the bakery, vegetable garden, community kitchen and on the farm.
 He receives physical therapy and exercises regularly in a fully equipped gym.
 Kevin especially enjoys going to the local coffee house and attending sporting events in Charlottesville.
 His life is rich and full.

 My husband and I continue to grieve the loss of Kevin’s presence in our daily lives.
 But we made the right decision for his present and future, and that gives us peace.
 Whatever happens to us and no matter when it does, he’s in a comfortable and caring community, which won’t change with our passing.

 “The Unexpected Empty Nest,” in Exceptional Parent’s December 2013 issue shares more about Kevin’s life and transition to Innisfree.
 A condensed version appears on the Innisfree Village website, which CSD students can explore for volunteer opportunities.

-Ann M. Darby, MA, CCC-SLP, Kevin’s Mom, retired SLP, spent her career working in the public school system as an ASHA certified SLP, preschool special needs teacher and preschool specialist. firstname.lastname@example.org.
+Ann M. Darby, MA, CCC-SLP, Kevin’s mom and a retired SLP, spent her career working in the public school system as a clinician, preschool special needs teacher, and preschool specialist. firstname.lastname@example.org.